netxms/netxms-doc/admin/visualisation.rst

    * - Display name
      - Name for this data source to be used in chart's legend.
 If left empty, DCI description will be used.
-   * - Color
+   * - Colour
-     - Allows you to define specific color for this data source or let system to pick one automatically.
+     - Allows you to define specific colour for this data source or let system to pick one automatically.
    * - Area chart
      - This option is valid only for line charts and toggles data source